Ricky Bratz.:. Herbalist .:. Integrative Healing Arts Practitioner .:.

 Ricky’s approach to working with clients is a combination of intuition, folk traditions from her Sicilian/Arab/Mediterranean ancestral heritage as well as her training in Western Clinical Herbalism, Southern Appalachian folk medicine and Greco-Arabic Unani.

 In addition to her healing work, Ricky has been a community organizer, farmer, and food & health justice educator in North Carolina since 2003.
 Throughout the Triad and the Triangle, she has initiated and been involved in projects such as: healing justice, community gardening, food access/justice, labor organizing, homelessness, community centers, collective living, racial equity, consensus decision-making, and queer liberation.
 Because of this work and her own personal intersectional identities and experiences, Ricky is aware of the detrimental impact of oppression on our spiritual, emotional and physical Selves.
 She believes that knowing, connecting to, and healing our inner Selves is vital for the health of our communities and our society as a whole.

 When she’s not seeing clients, she spends her time in the garden, being overly excited about all the things she wants to learn and buying too many plants.
-She enjoys taking walks in the woods with her two dogs and partner, and works for The Conservation Fund’s Resourceful Communities program as a Healthy Eating Active Living Coordinator.
+She enjoys taking walks in the woods with her two dogs and partner, and works with the Southern Vision Alliance as the Queer Mobilization Fund Coordinator.

-Ricky is committed to offering quality, affordable, and accessible healthcare for all, especially queer, trans, and gender non-conforming people, people of color and low income people.
+Ricky is committed to offering quality, affordable, and accessible healthcare for all, especially queer, trans, and gender non-conforming people, Black, Indigenous, People of color and low income people.